xStarbound/xStarbound/README.md

 ## Changes

+- Several new commands (by FezzedOne)!
+Type `/xsb` for info on the new client-side commands, or `/help` (on xServer, an xcClient host or in single-player on xClient) to see the new server-side ones.
+- Nicer (and optimised) non-pixelated humanoid tech and status effect scaling for players and NPCs (reimplementation by FezzedOne).
 - The UI scale can now be adjusted in the graphics settings dialogue, complete with configurable keybinds and support for fractional scales (FezzedOne).
 There are also keybinds for changing the in-game camera zoom (Kae).
 Both the UI scale and zoom level are scriptable (FezzedOne).
 UI scaling mods are no longer needed (and in fact no longer do anything) in xSB-2!
 - Inventory and action bar expansion (or reduction) mods are now fully compatible with vanilla multiplayer with no changes needed on the mod's part.
 Additionally, these mods can now be safely added or removed without item loss or crashes as long as characters are loaded in xSB-2.
 Added by WasabiRaptor and FezzedOne.
   - Loading a character after changes to inventory or action bar mods will drop any items that no longer fit on the ground beside the player (which will be picked up if there still is inventory space), instead of showing an error dialogue.
   - *Warning for users of vanilla clients and other client mods:* If you load any characters that have their inventories resized but haven't yet dropped overflowed items on a non-xSB-2 client — this can happen if you open xSB-2 after changing mods, but don't actually load some characters before switching to another client — you may lose items, so load your characters in xSB-2 and save your items first!
   - The networked inventory and action bar config can be configured separately with a patch to `$assets/player.config`; see [`$src/assets/xSBassets/player.config.patch`](https://github.com/FezzedOne/xSB-2/blob/main/assets/xSBassets/player.config.patch) for the new parameters.
 Such a patch mod is *required* for an xClient client to join a non-xServer server with inventory or action bar mods installed, but allows joining the server with mismatched mods (assuming mismatched assets are allowed).
 - Anything that the game converts to a Perfectly Generic Item now has its parameters saved in the item and will be restored once any missing mods are reinstalled (WasabiRaptor and FezzedOne).
-Requires xServer for server-side items (such as those in containers on worlds, even shipworlds!) and xClient for single-player and client-side items (those in the player's inventory).
+Requires xServer (or xClient on the host) for server-side items (such as those in containers on worlds, even shipworlds!) and xClient for single-player and client-side items (those in the player's inventory).
 - Modded techs and status effects no longer cause crashes to the menu when the offending mod is removed (Kae and WasabiRaptor).
 - Scriptable shader and lighting parameters are supported (FezzedOne).
 - You can now make `.patch` files that are just merged in, early-beta-style (Kae).
 That's why the patch files in `assets/xSBassets` are unusually simple.
 In addition, a new `"find"` parameter is supported for `"remove"` and `"replace"` operations where the `"path"` is to a JSON array (FezzedOne) — if `"find"` is present, only the first array value exactly matching the value in `"find"` is removed or replaced by `"value"`, not the entire array.